KmNeetuSingh/Javascript/README.md

 # Javascript
-in this repo dom related project.
+In this  repo dom related project.